Wayne Garrett: Ya Gotta Believe!

 At the time of the deal, Garrett was batting .233 with six home runs and 27 RBIs.
-He batted .270 with thirteen home runs and 47 RBIs over the remainder of the season.
+He batted .277 with 10 home runs and 31 RBIs over the remainder of the season.
 He led off the Mets' September 7 contest with the Montreal Expos with a solo home run that turned out to be the only run of the game.
-On September 13, his extra innings pinch hit single drove in the winning run against the Philadelphia Phillies.
-From September 17 to September 21, the Mets played a crucial five game stretch against the Pittsburgh Pirates that would determine the National League East.
+On September 13, his extra innings pinch-hit single drove in the winning run against the Philadelphia Phillies.
+From September 17 to September 21, the Mets played a crucial five-game stretch against the Pittsburgh Pirates that would determine the National League East.
 The Mets won four of those five games, and went from 3.5 games back to first place by half a game.
 Garrett went 8-for-22 during that stretch with a home run, two RBIs and five runs scored.
 He was also at the center of one of the most famous plays in Mets folklore.
-Their September 20 match up at Shea Stadium went into extra innings.
+Their September 20 match-up at Shea Stadium went into extra innings.
 The Pirates had Richie Zisk on first base when Dave Augustine hit what appeared to be a two-run home run to left.
 Instead, the ball hit the top of the wall, and caromed directly into left fielder Cleon Jones' glove.
-Jones fired a strike to Garrett as the cut off man, who in turn, fired a strike to catcher Ron Hodges to nail Zisk at the plate.
+Jones fired a strike to Garrett as the cut-off man, who in turn, fired a strike to catcher Ron Hodges to nail Zisk at the plate.
 The Mets went on to win the game in the bottom of the inning.

-Garrett went just 2-for-24 in the 1973 National League Championship Series against Cincinnati's "Big Red Machine," however, one of those hits sparked the series winning rally.
+Garrett went just 2-for-24 in the 1973 National League Championship Series against Cincinnati's "Big Red Machine," but one of those hits sparked the series-winning rally.
 With the score tied at two in the fifth and decisive game, Garrett led off the fifth inning with a double.
 The following batter, Félix Millán, laid down a sacrifice bunt.
 Rather than take the sure out at first base, Reds pitcher Jack Billingham threw to third, attempting to get the lead runner.
 Reds third baseman Dan Driessen tagged the base, not the runner, forgetting that there was no force on the play.
 Thereby, allowing both runners to be safe.
 The following batter, Cleon Jones, doubled to drive in Garrett with the lead run.

 Garrett hit two home runs in the 1973 World Series against the Oakland Athletics.
 The first coming in the Mets' 10–7 game two victory, and the second came leading off game three.
 Aside from these two home runs, he did not have much success, however.
 He batted just .167, and tied Eddie Mathews' 1958 World Series record by striking out eleven times.
 He also made the final out of the Series.
 Representing the tying run, he popped out to shortstop Bert Campaneris to end the game.